Descanonge/neba/docs/source/index.rst

 Configuration
 =============

-The module of this package first allows to manage the :doc:`configuration<configuration/index>` of a project, providing the means to specify a structured, nested configuration in python code using the existing `traitlets <https://traitlets.readthedocs.io>`__ library.
+The `config` module of this package allows to manage the :doc:`configuration<configuration/index>` of a project, providing the means to specify a structured, nested configuration in python code using the existing `traitlets <https://traitlets.readthedocs.io>`__ library.
 This allows type-checking, value validation and "on-change" callbacks.

-The parameters values can be retrieved from configuration files (TOML, YAML, or Python files), or from the command line.
+The parameters values can be retrieved from configuration files (TOML, YAML, JSON or Python files), or from the command line.

-The whole configuration can easily be documented directly inside the specification code, and this is re-used for the command-line help, automatically generated configuration files, and sphinx documentation with a custom autodoc extension.
+The whole configuration can easily be documented directly inside the specification code, and this is re-used for the command-line help, automatically generated configuration files, and sphinx documentation.

-The submodule :mod:`.config.dask_config` is a show-case of using this for the different parameters necessary when deploying Dask on a local cluster or on distributed machines using `dask-jobqueue
+The package includes a configuration section to deploy Dask seamlessly on a local cluster or on distributed machines using `dask-jobqueue
 <https://jobqueue.dask.org/en/latest/>`__.
-It also provides some convenience
+It provides some convenience start-up
-start-up functions to get setup quickly and easily scale or adapt distributed cluster.
-It also allows to use the same script for local or distributed clusters.
+functions to get setup quickly and easily scale or adapt distributed cluster.

 Dataset management